The Justice Administrative Commission (JAC), created in 1965, provides

 administrative services on behalf of 49 judicial related entities.

 Currently, the JAC administratively serves 20 Offices of State Attorney, 20 Offices of Public Defender,

 3 Offices of Capital Collateral Regional Counsel, 5 Offices of Criminal Conflict and Civil Regional Counsel, and the Statewide

 provided are primarily in the areas of accounting, budget, financial services, and human resources.

-In 2004 the JAC’s duties were expanded to provide compliance and financial review of
+In 2004, the JAC’s duties were expanded to provide compliance and financial review of billings for services

 The Commission is comprised of two State Attorneys, appointed by the Florida Prosecuting